The best smart speakers for 2024

 Smart displays have evolved quite a bit since the initial debut of Amazon’s first Echo Show back in 2017.
 In fact, the category didn’t really come into its own until Google joined the fray with its own line of hardware about a year later.
 Now, both of these companies are essentially dominating the smart display landscape, with each offering their own take on a smart assistant with a screen.

-It’s that screen that makes smart displays so much more useful than smart speakers.
+It’s that screen that can make smart displays much more useful than smart speakers.
 Rather than just having a voice assistant recite the current weather report, for example, you can see a five-day forecast as well.
 The same goes for when you ask about your shopping list or calendar; it's simply easier to read the whole list or your day's appointments at a glance.
+Plus, touchsreens offer other benefits that speakers can't, like watching videos or checking your webcam to see who's at your front door.
+We've tested and used many smart displays over the years and below are a list of our top picks for the best smart displays you can get today.

 The first question you should ask when looking for the best smart display for you is whether you prefer Amazon’s or Google’s ecosystem.
-If you have a lot of Google smart devices in your home, like Nest thermostats or Nest security cameras, then a Google-powered model makes more sense.
+If you have a lot of Google smart devices in your home, like Nest thermostats and security cameras, or even if you use a Google Pixel smartphone as your daily driver, then a Google-powered model may make more sense.
 If you have Amazon products, like a Fire TV Stick or a Ring cam, Amazon would obviously be a better choice from a compatibility standpoint.
 Of course, it's perfectly acceptable to have products from competing companies in the same home, but just realize they might not work seamlessly with each other from the start.

 Aside from that, the two systems also offer some unique features.
 Google, for example, works best if you have an existing Google account and use services like Calendar and Photos.
-In fact, we especially love Google smart displays because they work well as digital photo frames.
+We especially love Google smart displays because they work well as digital photo frames.
 You can set it up to automatically pull in pictures of friends and family from your Google Photos library, and the algorithm is smart enough to use what it thinks are the best shots — so less chance of blurry photos or images of your eyes half-closed showing up, for example.
+But although you can use Amazon's displays as digital photo frames, the process is not quite as intuitive as Google’s, and Amazon doesn’t have anything comparable to Google’s photo-sorting algorithm.

 It might seem like a minor point, but seeing as the display is on standby 90 percent of the time, its secondary function as a digital picture frame is very welcome.
 All Google smart displays also support YouTube and YouTube TV, step-by-step cooking instructions and all of the usual benefits of Google Assistant, like weather reports.
 As with Assistant on the phone, it also has voice recognition, so only you can see your calendar appointments and not others.